toth12/language-technology-humanities/README.md

 Open report_dickinson_poems.txt to see the output of the script.

-### Identify the characteristic vocabulary of the Moonstone by Wilkie Collins (chapter 3)
+### Identify the characteristic vocabulary of The Moonstone by Wilkie Collins (chapter 3)

 The goal of this experiment is to detect those terms in the novel that have an impact on the overall mood of the novel.
 By running the following bash script (calling various python scripts), you can reproduce the details discussed in the book.
 The script takes a few seconds.